Holy Door

 Holy Doors symbolize a passage between what one leaves behind to what one wishes to walk toward.
 There are six other such Doors around the world: four in Rome, one in Spain and one in France.

-How to live the experience of the Holy Door
+How to Live the Experience of the Holy Door

 • When the Door is open, anyone, Christian or not, may pass through it.
 Those wishing to do so must first follow the Pilgrims' Garden Path along the left of the Basilica-Cathedral to the Holy Door.
 Next, they would enter the Basilica through the Holy Door.
 The act of walking through the Door to enter the Basilica reflects the inner journey of contemplating one's life and seeking the Truth.